 Please note that in the second case, your collar should end before your button bands or any finished slits or openings.
 Refer to the markings on your pattern pieces to understand from there to start drawing and where to stop.

 As for the width of your collar, it can be as large or small as you’d like it to be.
 A basic Peter Pan collar is about 1.5″-2″ wide.
 Ours is 1.75″ wide.

 3. Trace off your shape that will become your pattern piece.

 As a general rule, the top part of the collar should be slightly bigger than the bottom part.
 This is to ensure that the seam line at the edge will lie slightly on the underside of the collar and will not show when made up.
 If you want to make your life simpler, you can totally cut your pieces exactly the same size and still get a nice looking collar.
-But if you want a perfect and neat collar, we strongly recommend adding 1/8″ (3 mm) all the way round the outer edge of you top collar piece(s).
-The under collar remains un-altered.
+But if you want a perfect and neat collar, we strongly recommend adding 1/8″ (3 mm) all the way round the outer edge of your top collar piece(s).
+The under collar remains unaltered.

 4. Add your usual seam allowance (we are using 3/8″ (1 cm)) around all edges and cut 1 top collar and one under collar on fold at the back (if your back is continuous and doesn’t have any openings etc); or two top collar mirror pieces and two under collar mirror pieces if your pattern has a back opening.

 Take your under collar piece(s) and use it to cut fusible interfacing.
 Please note that no seam allowances should be added to the fusible interfacing piece(s) as it will only create additional bulk at the seam when the collar is assembled.